quantum-srm/WatchMan/README.md

 - RESTful API Integration

 ## Ethical Considerations
-Advanced Sentinel is designed with strict privacy and ethical guidelines:
+WatchMan is designed with strict privacy and ethical guidelines:
 - All facial data is processed securely
 - Personal information is handled with utmost confidentiality
 - System complies with data protection regulations